simeonlin/qute-blog/README.md

 ## Open Topics:
 - [ ] one-field form-validation with up-validate: Textfield looses value if validation succeeds
-- [ ] Doc: Unpoly including, form-validation with unpoly, search on tipping with unpoly, modal, ..
+- [ ] Doc: Unpoly including: form-validation with unpoly, search on tipping with unpoly, modal, ..

 ## Warnings with Renarde:
 - [ ] WARNING: duplicate route registered for Post.post ?